 In 2013: Student Kinzie Farmer is putting together a TED-style day of speakers, discussion, and learning centered around empowering women to understand the difference between genetic and sexist pressure affecting their ability to succeed in the professional world.
 Featuring Lisa Bluder, head coach of the Iowa Women's basketball team.
 See: KinzieFarmer.com This year, the project will pivot to explore the "terrible twenty's" - the time in young women's lives that they make major decisions.
 Success^SHE will delve into college admissions processes too.

-Student team is designing, siting, planting, and creating a maintenance scheme for an urban orchard in Cedar Rapids.
+Student team is designing, siting, planting, and creating a maintenance scheme for up to three urban orchards in Cedar Rapids.

 How should urban storm water runoff be managed?
 Evaluate and analyze current drain situations in Cedar Rapids, inflow and infiltration, look at potential solutions like rain barrels/rain gardens, sustainability of current and future solutions, streetscape design, and help solve this problem!
 Potential solutions include developing prairie and marshland to serve as buffers to help manage storm water runoff.
 This can help the city to function more sustainably, prevent basement water back-ups and impact the aesthetics of the community.
 The area upriver from Seminole Valley Park needs to be investigated to plan for watershed management and potential irrigation.
 There are options for analysis, planning, and implementation.
 This would be a joint project with Cedar Rapids Parks and Linn County Conservation.